marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 ![insulin remaining example](img/insulin_remaining_example.png)

 The active insulin at any time is the product of original insulin delivered and the percent of insulin activity remaining.
-Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50 mg/dL, in this case), Loop can calculate the expected drop in blood glucose from that dose of insulin as shown in the figure below.
+Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50&nbsp;mg/dL, in this case), Loop can calculate the expected drop in blood glucose from that dose of insulin as shown in the figure below.

 ![bg drop from 2 units](img/bg_drop.png)

+!!! info ""
-NOTE: ISF is also a function of time, which means if the user’s scheduled ISF changes during the insulin activity time, it will change the expected drop in blood glucose due to the insulin effect.
+    ISF can be a function of time if a schedule, rather than a single value, is entered under settings.
+Therefore, if the user’s scheduled ISF changes during the insulin activity time, it will change the expected drop in blood glucose due to the insulin effect.

 ### Expected Change in Blood Glucose